-The Meccano Magic Motor is well designed and strongly constructed, and is fitted with a powerful spring giving a long and steady run.
+The Meccano Magic Motor is well designed and strongly constructed and is fitted with a powerful spring giving a long and steady run.
 It is non-reversing.
-Each Motor is supplied with a separate ‡ fast Pulley and three pairs of Driving Bands of different lengths.
+Each Motor is supplied with a separate 1⁄2" fast Pulley and three pairs of Driving Bands of different lengths.

 A Magic Motor is the best power unit for driving small models built from Outfits Nos.
 O to 5.
-The larger Clockwork Motors, No. 1, No. 1a and No. 2, and the various Electric Motors, are more suitable for driving heavier models_built from the larger Outfits.
+The larger Clockwork Motors No. 1, No. 1a and No. 2, and the various Electric Motors, are more suitable for driving the heavier models built from Outfits 5 to 10.